 No side effects have been reported in humans taking Black Walnut.
 It does however contain high levels of tannins, chemicals that have previously been associated with damage to the liver and kidneys.

-For lots more information on how to choose the right antifungal, take a look at my Ultimate Candida Diet treatment plan.
+For lots more information on how to choose between antifungals like caprylic acid, black walnut, and garlic, take a look at my Ultimate Candida Diet treatment plan.